dimadatascience/bam_coverage/README.md

 - [Output](#output)

 ## Overview
-Nextflow Implementation for Coverage analysis of a list of coordinates given bam files.
+Nextflow Implementation for Coverage analysis of a list of coordinates given bam files, using samtools and bedtools.

 ## Installation